-Shüe Matsubayashi’s The Last War is a truly moving piece of cinema.
-Depicting the dreadful lead up to a global nuclear conflict, the film unfortunately finds itself evermore prescient today.
+Shūe Matsubayashi’s The Last War is a truly moving piece of cinema.
+Depicting the dreadful lead-up to a global nuclear conflict, the film unfortunately finds itself evermore important today.
 With Frankie Sakai, Yuriko Hoshi, and Akira Takarada projecting such depth and nuance to this drama, The Last War is a hidden gem, deserving the same praise and admiration afforded to Mick Jackson’s nightmarish Threads (1984), and Nicholas Meyer’s The Day After (1983).

 The Last War weaves its narrative wonderfully.
-The lives of Tamura’s family, including his eldest daughter Saeko (Yuriko Hoshi) and her sailor lover, Takano (Akira Takarada), are intercut with the worsening cold war crisis.
+The lives of Tamura’s family, including his eldest daughter, Saeko (Yuriko Hoshi), and her sailor lover, Takano (Akira Takarada), are intercut with the worsening cold war crisis.
 This works remarkably well to amplify the horror as the wider world context is juxtaposed to Tamura’s optimism.
 Whilst we witness a nuclear warhead almost launch, Tamura continues to joke about his investments in the stock market.
 That charismatic optimism that Sakai portrays so well arguably makes Tamura the most tragic of all the characters.
 His hope withstands the world collapsing around him, until there is no hope left to grasp.
 In a particularly harrowing moment (one which exemplifies the acting excellence of Sakai), Tamura’s faith begins to crack.
 Valiantly, he calls out his plans for the future to the sunset, tears welling around his eyes, as if in denial of the unspeakable reality.

-Akira Takarada and Yuriko Hoshi’s performances are also on form.
+Akira Takarada and Yuriko Hoshi’s performances are also wonderful.
 One believes in the depth of their affections, and in turn of the loss they face even before their world is ripped from them.
-Both characters call to mind Commander Dwight Towers and Moira Davidson from Nevil Shute’s similarly themed 1957 novel On the Beach – particularly in a moment where Saeko looks on hopelessly as Takano’s ship heads out to sea.
+Both characters call to mind Commander Dwight Towers and Moira Davidson from Nevil Shute’s similarly-themed 1957 novel, On the Beach – particularly in a moment where Saeko looks on hopelessly as Takano’s ship heads out to sea.

 A testament to both Hoshi and Takarada’s abilities comes in a gripping moment where neither speak.
 Via morse code from Takano’s ship, the pair say their final goodbyes.
 ‘You made me happy…we were both happy…we were happy’ sends Takano as Saeko struggles to hold back her tears.
 The scene ends abruptly, cutting to the family’s birdcage, the sound of the radio announcing grim details in the background.
 A powerful image, it wonderfully encapsulates the narrative.
 Though perhaps blissfully unaware until it is too late, these are caged, trapped people.
 Now, they can only listen and wait for the inevitable.

 Staggering imagery is one of The Last War’s many strengths.
-Much of the cinematography of Tamura’s family is achieved through still shots.
+Much of what we see of Tamura’s family is achieved through still shots.
 Without the excess of movement, we are allowed (in pseudo-documentary style) to sit and listen to Tamura, his wife, and children.
 We are invited to join an intimate set of relationships.
 When we are permitted to return to the more unemotional view of the outside world, the difference is palpable.
 By contrast, of note is a drawn-out hand-held shot of the interior of a Federation missile base.
 It appears like a point-of-view shot, yet the lack of interaction between cast and camera provides an uncomfortable feeling of detachment.
 We feel like interlopers in a dangerous place, with people who don’t acknowledge us.
-In these visual differences, cinematographer Rokurô Nishigaki arguably asserts how far removed those who push the buttons are from those who consequently suffer.
+In these visual differences, cinematographer Rokurô Nishigaki depicts the spatial and symbolic distance between those who push the buttons and those who consequently suffer.

 When the inevitable arrives, the visuals are indescribable.
-The word ‘hellish’ comes to mind, but falls short of realising the disturbing images we are forced to take in.
+The word ‘hellish’ comes to mind, but falls short of recognising the disturbing images we are forced to take in.
 Eiji Tsuburaya’s miniature effects are astounding in how graphically they depict the end.